mrodden/logr/README.md

  - Component: Go module/package name
  - Colors: Automatically detects support for ANSI terminal colorization
  - Level Filtering: set a global level and/or per module levels
+ - Configurable Ouput: use the built in JSON output, or make your own

 ## Example